Firefighters respond to Main Street fire; 2OYS has extensively covered the property owner

 BRFD said firefighters arrived to the property to find flames coming from a storage shed.
 Some residents worried the fire could spread to the neighboring school Sacred Heart.

 "I could see the flames as I was turning onto Government.
-I said something is on fire, and I hope it's not the school," Stella Spears, a caretaker, said.
+I said something is on fire, and I hope it's not the school," caretaker Stella Spears said.

 The fire department said no one was injured.
-Just after 6:00 p.m., fire crews began packing their gear up, and investigators started their work to determine a cause.
-At the time of this article, no cause has been determined.
+Just after 6 p.m., fire crews began packing their gear up, and investigators started their work to determine what started the fire.
+As of Tuesday night, no cause has been determined.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.